lobodelmar/lindy_hop/README.md

   * bringing it all together
   * basket - I hug the female and then I make her do 2 turns one with each arm.

+# Lesson 7:
+  * Swing out with 1,2 being forward kicks underneath you.
+There is an extra slittle step like in the jumpy 1,2
+  * Passing under the arm of the girl at 5,6 with 5 being short and 6 being long.
+7,8 can be playful
+  * Reverse swing out with 4 pairs of steps (rather than triple steps)
+  * Forward-facing swing out.
+I don't turn - Wait for the girl to unravel me
+  * 20s Charleston swing outs.
+Tap and step tap and step.
+Create momentum by tapping behind you instead of in front.

 # SUMMARY LIST OF MOVES
 * bust-outs (frontFacing, fFront, lFront, side, butterfly)
 * swing-out (open_2_closed / open_2_open)